larsdouweschuitema/vue-webpack-boilerplate/README.md

 - Router e.g. `vue-router`
 - State management e.g. `vuex`

 This boilerplate is not opinionated.
 As said before, we want to give you as much freedom as possible.
-The only reason we picked Webpack is that we want to give you that same freedom of configuring things with the choice of bundler, and Webpack gives you that option.
+The only reason we picked Webpack is that we want to give you that same freedom of configuring with the bundler, and Webpack gives you that option.

 ## Table of contents